1935 Saar status referendum: Peacekeeping operation

-Towards the end of 1934, the League of Nations Council determined that a peacekeeping force would be necessary in the plebiscite period.
+Towards the end of 1934, the League of Nations Council determined that a peacekeeping force would be necessary for the plebiscite period.
 The German and French governments agreed to allow an international force to enter the Saar.
 On 8 December 1934, the council unanimously approved a resolution calling for such a force.
 Britain (1,500 troops), Italy (1,300), Sweden (260) and the Netherlands (250) agreed to provide troops for the 3,300-strong International Force in the Saar.
 All expenses above and beyond those normally incurred for the same troops were charged to the League fund set aside for the plebiscite.
-The League appointed a commander, General John Brind, with operational control of the force.
+The League appointed a commander, British Major-General John Brind, with operational control of the force.
 Troops patrolled, but did not police, the Saar.
 They were not to respond except to emergencies and at the request of local authorities.
-There was little or no violence during the plebiscite and the peacekeeping effort was regarded as a success.
+There was little to no violence during the plebiscite and the peacekeeping effort was regarded as a success.